PAIDiPaidThis.com

 Why the price varies so much

-These two treatments are priced on totally different models, which is why owners find them hard to compare.
-Apoquel is a daily tablet dosed by weight, so a large dog costs noticeably more than a small one, and the total depends on how many months of the year the itch flares.
-Cytopoint is an antibody injection that lasts several weeks, so you pay per visit, and a dog that needs it monthly through summer racks up more consults.
-Both climbed with the wider trend that saw vet prices rise 63% between 2016 and 2023.
-Ownership matters as well, with the 2026 Competition and Markets Authority review finding corporate practices around 18.3% dearer than independents for the same items.
+These two treatments are priced on completely different models, which is why owners find them hard to compare directly.
+Apoquel is a daily tablet dosed by your dog's weight, so a large dog costs noticeably more per month than a small one, and the total for the year depends on how many months the itch actually flares.
+Cytopoint is an antibody injection that lasts several weeks, so instead of a daily cost you are paying per clinic visit, and a dog that needs it monthly through summer racks up several consult fees on top of the drug itself.
+Who owns the practice matters too.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents for comparable work, and vet prices as a whole rose 63% between 2016 and 2023, so the same treatment can cost noticeably different amounts depending on which chain, or lack of one, is behind the till.
+Where you live plays a part as well: practices in areas with higher rents and wages tend to price consults and injections higher than practices in cheaper parts of the country, even before you factor in ownership.

 How to pay less

-- Ask for a written prescription for Apoquel and fill it at an online pharmacy, which is often much cheaper than buying at the clinic.
+• Ask for a written prescription for Apoquel and fill it at a registered online pharmacy rather than buying it across the counter at the clinic.

 Common questions